hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 **JSON Instruction to Generate:**

 - Find `a quarterly basis` in the document
-- If current text matches user selection:
+- **ALWAYS use "replace" action unless user explicitly selected "Quarterly"**

+**If user selected "Quarterly" (matches current text):**

 - target_text: `a quarterly basis`
 - action: "comment"
-  - comment: "You selected [frequency] which matches the current quarterly basis.
+- comment: "You selected quarterly which matches the current quarterly basis.
 We recommend quarterly reviews for most companies.
 If you operate in highly critical industries with complex or large company structure (1000+ employees), you might consider monthly reviews.
 Small companies and startups can get away with annual reviews.
 Pick any frequency that works for your company.
 Auditors only care that you consistently follow whatever schedule you document here."
 - comment_author: "Secfix AI"

-- If replacement needed:
+**If ANY other selection (Monthly, Annually, Other, etc.):**

 - target_text: `a quarterly basis`
 - action: "replace"
-  - replacement: [user's selected frequency]
+- replacement: [user's exact response from CSV]
-  - comment: "You selected [frequency] instead of quarterly basis.
+- comment: "You selected [original user response] instead of quarterly basis.
 We recommend quarterly reviews for most companies.
 If you operate in highly critical industries with complex or large company structure (1000+ employees), you might consider monthly reviews.
 Small companies and startups can get away with annual reviews.
 Pick any frequency that works for your company.
 Auditors only care that you consistently follow whatever schedule you document here."
 - comment_author: "Secfix AI"

-- **If "Other" + custom text:** Interpret the custom frequency (e.g., "Every 6 months" → "semi-annual basis", "Twice yearly" → "semi-annual basis", "As needed" → "as-needed basis")
+**CRITICAL: Use the user's EXACT response as the replacement text.
+Do NOT interpret or convert it.**

 ## RULE_09: Access Termination Timeframe